-- We require 3 letters of recommendation, official transcripts, TOEFL (where required), and a personal statement for the application. - Starting fall 2022 admissions cycle, GRE scores are not required for the MS/PhD in Nutritional Sciences program, MS in Personalized Nutrition program, or 4+1 BS/MS program.
+- We require 3 letters of recommendation, official transcripts, TOEFL (where required), and a personal statement for the application. - Starting fall 2022 admissions cycle, GRE scores are not required for admission into our NUSC graduate programs.

 Are there guidelines for the personal statement?